0800 015 2568

 WHY ARE SOLICITORS PREPARED TO ACT ON THAT BASIS?

 If you win your claim, your solicitor is entitled to charge a “success fee” on top of normal fees.
-The “success fee” can be as high as 100%.
+The “success fee” can be as high as 100% but we usually reduce this to 20%.
 The solicitor will calculate the success fee based on the potential risk involved in the claim.

 WHO PAYS THE COSTS IF YOU WIN?